Academics / Program Information

 Academic Information of Interest

-The Doctor of Education (Ed.D) degree can be earned by students enrolled in the Program through the School of Education, University of Massachusetts Amherst.
+The Doctor of Education (Ed.D) degree can be earned by students enrolled in the Program through the College of Education, University of Massachusetts Amherst.

 Persons with undergraduate training in mathematics, statistics, psychology, education, sociology, and/or persons with experiences in educational research and evaluation (e.g., through working for a state department of education or a research organization), are particularly well suited for the Program.